HKalbasi/zngur/book/src/how_it_works.md

 }
 ```

-Which constructs a `Wrapper` around `ZngurCppOpaqueObject` which also contains the function pointers to the method implementation, and
+Which constructs a `Wrapper` around `ZngurCppOpaqueOwnedObject` which also contains the function pointers to the method implementation, and
 implements the trait for it.
 Inside of each trait function is very similar to a normal `C++` function used in Rust and contains the
 similar `MaybeUninit`s.